2win9s/Wo-Long-Zhu-Ge-/project ba_zhen_tu/source code/README.txt

 OpenMP
 and C++ standard library

-the suffix S means that we made an attempt at saving memory(RAM) at the cost of speed, be aware that the 2 different versions will require different variables/files.
+the suffix S means that we made an attempt at saving memory(RAM) at the cost of speed, be aware that the 2 different versions will requires/generates different variables/files.

 The code must be compiled with the newest version of gcc or a compiler that implements both C++ threading and openMP with POSIX threads.